 The Active School Flag (ASF) initiative is a Department of Education and Skills initiative (DES) supported by Healthy Ireland (HI) which aims to get more schools, more active, more often.
 It is awarded to schools that strive to achieve a physically educated and physical active school community.
 Here at Lindsay Road National School we are striving to become more physically active both in school and at home.
 You can keep up to date with all of our activities here.

-The Physical Education curriculum allows for one of hour of physical activity each week. our four class teachers teach a broad and balanced PE curriculum here in LRNS each year; We cover the six strands of:
+The Physical Education curriculum allows for one of hour of physical activity each week.
+Our four class teachers teach a broad and balanced PE curriculum here in LRNS each year; We cover the six strands of:

 Athletics